hasura/graphql-engine/docs-new/CONTRIBUTING.md

 # Contributing

-Hasura GraphQL engine docs are built using [Docusaurus 2](https://docusaurus.io/) and are return in MDX.
+Hasura GraphQL engine docs are built using [Docusaurus 2](https://docusaurus.io/) and are written in MDX.

 ## Docs issues in the repo